-The goal of this course is to understand the economic problems of developing countries by using economic theories and their applications.
-The course will cover both the macroeconomics and microeconomics approaches to development economics.
-We will first overview the theories of growth and discuss their potential in explaining income differences across countries, and then move to study the different facets of human development: poverty, nutrition, health, education, institutions, culture, and history.
+The goal of this course is to understand the economic problems of developing countries by utilizing economic theories and their applications.
+The course will cover both macroeconomic and microeconomic approaches to development economics.
+We will begin by providing an overview of growth theories and discussing their potential in explaining income differences across countries.
+Then, we will proceed to study various facets of human development, including poverty, nutrition, health, education, institutions, culture, and history.